Education throughout wartime

 At NRC, education is as important to us as meal distribution, shelter, camp management, counseling, or criminal useful resource.
 This is specific.

-“Over the years, it’s been a struggle to gain a reputation for our attention on training right from the very beginning of a crisis.
+“Over the years, it’s been a struggle to gain a reputation for our attention on training right from the beginning of a crisis.
 Not all donors or neighborhood governments recognize the significance of this.
 It’s easy for them to mention: ‘We’ll deal with education afterward.'”

 The significance of faculty